 7 rolls of #15 felt (~36 in × 144 ft for each roll)

 13 rolls of #30 felt (~36 in × 72 ft for each roll)

 Roofing Material Calculator

 The calculated area is only an estimation.
 In cases where a roof has a complex shape, such as in the image to the right, measuring the dimensions and areas of each part of the roof to calculate total area will result in a more accurate measurement of area.
 The calculator cannot account for complex shapes based on a measurement of square footage alone.
 The Area Calculator can be used to calculate the area of a variety of simple shapes that together can comprise the area of the roof.
 Using the aggregate area of these simple shapes can yield a more accurate roof area to be used with the Roofing Material Calculator.

 The most common roofing materials used in the United States include shingles, membrane roofing, and ceramic tile, all of which have different life spans.
 Shingle roofs typically have a life span of 15-30 years, while membrane roofs usually last 5-15 years.
 Although ceramic tile roofs are expensive, they can have a life span of over 100 years.

-Roof pitch is the measurement of a roof's vertical rise divided by its horizontal span.
+Roof pitch is the measurement of a roof's vertical rise divided by its horizontal run.
 It is often compared to slope, but is not exactly the same.
-In the United States, a span of 12 inches (1 foot) is used, and pitch is measured as the rise of the roof over 12 inches.
+In the United States, a run of 12 inches (1 foot) is used, and pitch is measured as the rise of the roof over 12 inches.
 For instance, a 7/12 roof pitch means that the roof rises 7 inches for every 12 horizontal inches.
-Outside of the US, a degree angle is typically used.
+Outside of the U.S., a degree angle is typically used.